sPHENIX-Collaboration/analysis/ZDCNeutronLocPol/README.md

 `<nEvents>`: Number of events Fun4All will run over, default: 10000

 **Running with condor:**
-With the large number of events needed to detect a percent level asymmetry it becomes necessary to run over greater than 10^7 events.
+To detect a percent level asymmetry it becomes necessary to run over greater than 10^7 events.
 Each segment of the automatically produced DSTs contain 10000 events so we can utilize condor to speed up our workflow.

 1) `cd macros/`
 2) In run_smd.sh, ensure that condor=true and fullrun=true